-- All Editorial/Content Staff shall avoid activities that would give rise to conflicts of interest, real or perceived, with the programming and services of KQED.
+Editorial/Content Staff shall avoid activities, including social media postings, that would give rise to conflicts of interest, real or perceived, with the programming and services of KQED.
 Examples of potential conflicts of interest include:

 - Associations.
 KQED does not seek to restrict Editorial/Content Staff from participating in community, labor, civic or professional affairs organizations.
 However, Editorial/Content Staff shall exercise care to remain free of associations and activities that may compromise KQED's integrity or damage its credibility.
-For example, Editorial/Content Staff should not sit on the boards of organizations that are engaged in significant lobbying or political activity, or are actively involved in controversial issues of public importance where participation by Editorial/Content Staff may call KQED's objectivity on a particular issue into question.
-Editorial/Content Staff should disclose to their supervisor their membership in any organizations where there is a likelihood that continued service will create an actual conflict of interest or the appearance of a conflict of interest concerning an issue the Editorial/Content Staff member is working on.
+For example, Editorial/Content Staff should not sit on the boards of organizations that are engaged in significant lobbying or political activity.
+We acknowledge that what is considered significant may fluctuate and should be discussed between Editorial/Content staff and their department head.
+Editorial/Content Staff should disclose to their department head their membership in any organizations where there is a likelihood that service will create an actual conflict of interest or the appearance of a conflict of interest concerning an issue the Editorial/Content Staff member is working on.
 In all cases, transparency with the public should be a priority.

 - Acceptance of Gifts and Gratuities.
 To avoid the appearance of conflicts, Editorial/Content Staff shall not accept or solicit business-connected gifts or free services from vendors or news and content sources, with the exception of nominal or professional courtesies, such as access to an event for journalistic purposes or books to review.
 Other items received should be politely returned.
-Travel reimbursement for KQED related and approved business by an outside organization may be acceptable in certain cases; however, such travel arrangements need to be disclosed and approved in advance by the staff member's supervisor.
+Travel reimbursement for KQED-related and approved business by an outside organization may be acceptable in certain cases.

 - Outside Employment.
-Editorial/Content Staff may not engage in outside employment that would create an actual conflict of interest.
-Any employment outside KQED must be approved in advance and in writing by the staff member's supervisor.
+Editorial/Content Staff may not engage in outside employment that would create a conflict of interest.
+Any employment outside KQED must be approved in advance and in writing by the staff member's department head.

 - Speeches and Presentations.
-A member of the Editorial/Content Staff who has been asked to make a speech or presentation (outside the normal course of KQED hosted or planned activities) should obtain prior approval from his/her supervisor.
+Editorial/Content Staff who have been asked to make a speech or presentation (outside the normal course of KQED hosted or planned activities) should obtain prior approval from their department head.
 Such approval will not be unreasonably withheld.
 Any honoraria should be disclosed and agreed upon by the staff member’s department head.